Asynchronous primitives

 using Self = Stream<Value, Error, Base, DefaultBase>#

-using State = Result<Value, Error>#
+using State = PromiseState<Value, Error>#

-using MaybeResult = std::conditional_t<std::is_same_v<Error, Nothing>, Value, State>#
+using MaybeResult = std::conditional_t<std::is_same_v<Error, Nothing>, Value, Result<Value, Error>>#

 If no error is possible (Error is Nothing), this it just the Value instead of the State to not force the user to write unnecessary error handling/unwraping code.